Submit your Christmas tree for a chance to be featured in the magazine!

 This home used rustic wood floors to add to its rustic charm.
 To downplay the rustic style, choose something smooth instead.
 Both still make sense with the style.
 Courtesy of decomagz.com

 It’s worth mentioning that mixing styles and being eclectic is a good thing.
 A traditional home with sleek floors would be beautiful (we call that “transitional”).
 You can downplay the rusticity of a cabin by choosing smoother floors, or enhance it with rustic ones.
-Just use your home style as a guide and make sure your new floors make sense with your home overall.
+Just use your home style as a guide and make sure your new hardwood floor color and style makes sense with your home overall.

 light wood floors in a kitchen with gray counters and cabinets